-How Many Times a Day Should You Brush Your Teeth
+How Many Times a Day Should You Brush Your Teeth?

 Man in pajamas brushing teeth in bathroom